Buying Used Pool Tables

 Keep in mind that if a seller is advertising a cherry or walnut table, they don’t necessarily mean cherry wood – usually this refers to the finish on the table, and that finish can be done on virtually any material, from plywood to MDF to cherry wood.
 If a table is solid hardwood construction, that is how it will usually be advertised – this is a major benefit and selling point for the seller and one they likely won’t overlook!

-Make sure the table’s playing surface is made from 1-inch 3-piece slate, and that the slate is good quality and in good condition – Brazilian or Italian slate is generally considered the best.
+Make sure the table’s playing surface is made from one inch 3-piece slate, and that the slate is good quality and in good condition – Brazilian or Italian slate is generally considered the best.
 Any reputable manufacturer of good-quality tables will use straight, diamond-honed and certified slate, although some do offer 3⁄4” slate at a lower price point.
 We believe that one inch slate is more durable and will provide a more even, better playing surface, so that is what we recommend looking for.
 Wood playing surfaces are not good options when purchasing used, as these will warp and deform relatively quickly and are not made to be disassembled, moved, and reassembled.

 While some companies may recommend one-piece slate, it is much heavier, more difficult to level, and often impossible to navigate around homes.
 We do not recommend it or move one-piece slate tables; however, we can help you find someone who does if that is what you prefer.